szymonorz/mandelbrot-c/README.md

-# Mandelbrot set using SDL2 and pthread (to be added)
+# Mandelbrot set using SDL2 and pthread

 ## Requirements